 Testing for lumbago typically ranges from a physical exam and detailed medical history, to diagnostic imaging tests, like X-ray and MRI.

 Lumbago can interfere with day-to- day activities and disrupt overall quality of life.
-Contact Dr. Baker in Beverly Hills today at (310) 274-7770 to schedule a consultation to discuss your options for relief from low back pain.
+Contact Dr. Baker in Los Angeles today at (310) 274-7770 to schedule a consultation to discuss your options for relief from low back pain.

 Next, read more about osteoporosis.